• Home

 New Dog…Old Trick

 Animating a moving mouth over live-action animal footage is nothing new.
 There was a popular series of theatrical shorts in the 30s based on the concept.
 It’s still fun, though!
-My thanks to Rod and Nancy Rich at MonkeyBravo for thinking of me when it came time to record the voices (and for including my […]
+My thanks to Rod and Nancy Rich at MonkeyBravo for thinking of me when it came time to record the voices (and for including […]

 April 25, 2012